Winners and losers of immigration: Introduction

 We estimate the model using data from Italy for each year in the period 2008-2017.
-We find that, compared to a counter-factual scenario with no non-natives, in 2017 total production was higher by approximately 14\%.
-Both indirect and direct taxes, which are proportional to total production were 14\% higher, and social security contributions were 12\% higher, corresponding to an overall increase in the government revenues of approximately 88 billions \euro.
-GDP per worker and the per capita provision of public goods were both higher by approximately 4\%.
-The wage of low-skilled employees was lower by approximately 4\%, while the wage of high-skilled employees was higher by approximately 8\%.
+We find that, compared to a counter-factual scenario with no non-natives, in 2017 total production was higher by approximately 16\%.
+Both indirect and direct taxes, which are proportional to total production were 16\% higher, and so did social security contributions, corresponding to an overall increase in the government revenues of approximately 75 billions \euro.
+GDP per worker and the per capita provision of public goods were both higher by approximately 5\% and 8\%, respectively.
+The wage of low-skilled employees was lower by approximately 5\%, while the wage of high-skilled employees was higher by approximately 15\%.
 On the other hand, the effect on unemployment rates was minimal.
-The overall effect of the presence of non-natives on the employees' lifetime utilities was positive for high-skilled employees (+8\%) and negative for low-skilled employees (-2\%).
-At the same time, the value of a filled vacancy, which we interpret as a proxy for the employers' expected profits, was 10\% higher for firms operating in the high-skilled market and 6\% lower for firms operating in the low-skilled market, due to the increased (decreased) real price of the high-skilled (low-skilled) good.
+The overall effect of the presence of non-natives on the employees' lifetime utilities was positive for high-skilled employees (+10\%) and null for low-skilled employees.
+At the same time, the value of a filled vacancy, which we interpret as a proxy for the employers' expected profits, was 10\% higher for firms operating in the high-skill intensive market and 5\% lower for firms operating in the low-skill intensive market, due to the increased (decreased) real price of the high-skill intensive (low-skill intensive) good.
+A sensitivity analysis on the parameters not estimated, i.e., the elasticity of substitution between the two final goods and the congestion in the provision of public goods, supports the robustness of these findings.

+In Appendix \ref{app:SMO} we discuss an extension of the model to a small open economy where the high-skill intensive good is tradable; however, we argue that the main focus should be on the case of non-tradable goods for two reasons.
+First, non-tradable activities, typically services, are the ones which absorb the largest share of low-skilled immigrants (see Section \ref{sec:ilm} for Italy).
+Moreover, on average the share of tradable activities in an economy is very small. \citet{blinder2013alternative} show that in the US only 25\% of activities (tasks) are offshorable and offshorability does not have systematic effects on either wages or the probability of layoff.